Haitian group in Springfield, Ohio, files citizen criminal charges against Trump and Vance

+Charges brought by private citizens are rare, but not unheard of, in Ohio.
+Examples might be a grocery store charging a customer for a bounced check.
+State law requires a hearing to take place before the affidavit can move forward.
+As of Tuesday afternoon, none had been scheduled.

 Trump and Vance, a U.S. senator from Ohio, are charged with disrupting public services, making false alarms, telecommunications harassment, aggravated menacing and complicity.
-The filing asks the Clark County Municipal Court to affirm that there is probable cause and to either refer the case for further investigation or to issue arrest warrants against Trump and Vance.
+The filing asks the Clark County Municipal Court to affirm that there is probable cause and issue arrest warrants against Trump and Vance.

 “Their persistence and relentlessness, even in the face of the governor and the mayor saying this is false, that shows intent,” Chandra said.
 “It's knowing, willful flouting of criminal law.”